-Fun Facts About Everglades Airboat Tours
+Fun Facts about Everglades Airboat Tours at Holiday Park

-- Everglades airboat tours preserve the environment better than hulled boat tours do.
+- An Everglades airboat tour preserve the environment better than hulled boat tours do.
 The swamp is delicate, and a lot of the wildlife that live in the Everglades live close to the surface.
 The engine, propeller, and seats are mounted high on the boat to raise the center of gravity and ensure that the boat skims over the surface of the water, rather than using a propeller underneath the water to push its way through.

 - For those who are more environmentally friendly, airboats are safe for wildlife and plant life.
 No moving parts of the airboat are below the waterline, which keeps animal life underwater safe, including the vegetation.

-- On guided Everglades airboat tours, passengers and guests are able to get up-close and personal with all kinds of wildlife without putting themselves in real danger, as long as all arms and legs are kept inside the boat at all times during the ride.
+- On guided Everglades tours, passengers and guests are able to get up-close and personal with all kinds of wildlife without putting themselves in real danger, as long as all arms and legs are kept inside the boat at all times during the ride.